elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-multiple-polypeptide-chains-contribute-to-the-quaternary-structure-of-proteins.md

 url: /learn/biotechnology/questions/how-do-multiple-polypeptide-chains-contribute-to-the-quaternary-structure-of-proteins
 score: -1.0
 related_article1:
-    id: 166963
+    id: 166950
-    title: What environmental factors can affect protein function?
+    title: >-
+        What are the general functions of proteins in biological systems?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-environmental-factors-can-affect-protein-function
+    url: /learn/biotechnology/questions/what-are-the-general-functions-of-proteins-in-biological-systems
 related_article2:
-    id: 166958
+    id: 166960
+    title: >-
-    title: What determines the primary structure of a protein?
+        What types of chemical interactions are involved in the tertiary structure of proteins?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-determines-the-primary-structure-of-a-protein
+    url: /learn/biotechnology/questions/what-types-of-chemical-interactions-are-involved-in-the-tertiary-structure-of-proteins
 related_article3:
-    id: 166951
+    id: 166966
-    title: How do proteins contribute to enzyme catalysis?
+    title: >-
+        What is the role of the GroEL-GroES chaperone in protein folding?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-proteins-contribute-to-enzyme-catalysis
+    url: /learn/biotechnology/questions/what-is-the-role-of-the-groelgroes-chaperone-in-protein-folding
 related_article4:
-    id: 166958
+    id: 166957
+    title: >-
-    title: What determines the primary structure of a protein?
+        Describe the structure of a polypeptide chain formed by peptide bonds.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-determines-the-primary-structure-of-a-protein
+    url: /learn/biotechnology/questions/describe-the-structure-of-a-polypeptide-chain-formed-by-peptide-bonds
 related_article5:
-    id: 166963
+    id: 166950
-    title: What environmental factors can affect protein function?
+    title: >-
+        What are the general functions of proteins in biological systems?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-environmental-factors-can-affect-protein-function
+    url: /learn/biotechnology/questions/what-are-the-general-functions-of-proteins-in-biological-systems
 ---

 &nbsp;